 A person who intends to seek mediation of a dispute on the infringement of a plant variety right may apply for mediation at the Seed Commission, which is established by the Ministry of Agriculture, Food and Rural Affairs or the Ministry of Oceans and Fisheries.
 The Commission should mediate the case within one year, unless a case test cultivation is necessary.

 An IP right holder may transfer his IP right freely (see Patent Act Article 99(1), Utility Model Act Article 28, Act on the Protection of New Varieties of Plants Article 60(1)).
 However, in order for the transfer of rights to take effect, the patent rights and utility model rights must be registered at the KIPO, and plant variety rights must be registered in the plant variety register (Ministry of Agriculture, Food and Rural Affairs or the Ministry of Oceans and Fisheries) (see Patent Act Article 101, Utility Model Act Article 28, Act On the Protection of New Varieties of Plants Article 62).
-If the IP right is jointly owned with others, it can only be assigned with the consent of all other joint owners.
+If the IP right is jointly owned with others, it can only be assigned with the consent of all joint owners.

-Generally, there are no particular requirements or restrictions when licensing an IPR.
+Generally, there are no particular requirements or restrictions when licensing an IP right.
 However, an exclusive licence must be registered at the patent office in order to become effective (in the case of plant variety right, to the Ministry of Agriculture, Food and Rural Affairs or the Ministry of Oceans and Fisheries), which may be done by submitting an application.
 As for non-exclusive licences, the execution of a licence agreement is sufficient for the licence to take effect; registration is not required.
 However, in order to make claims against a third party with respect to the non-exclusive licence, the registration of the non-exclusive licence is required.
 Besides this, a statutory non-exclusive licence and a compulsory licence also exist as types of non-exclusive licence, which do not require any registration.

 A licensor may grant an exclusive licence to an IP right in the same way as an IP right is assigned, as described in 10.2 Procedure for Assigning an Intellectual Property Right.
 A non-exclusive licence takes effect only upon the execution of a licence agreement, while its registration would be required to claim against a third party.
 A statutory non-exclusive licence holder may claim against a third party without registration.
-A compulsory licence to patent or utility model right is registered by authority of the patent office (in the case of plant variety right, of the Ministry of Agriculture, Food and Rural Affairs or the Ministry of Oceans and Fisheries), without any party’s request.
+A compulsory licence to a patent or utility model right is registered by authority of the patent office (in the case of plant variety right, of the Ministry of Agriculture, Food and Rural Affairs or the Ministry of Oceans and Fisheries), without any party’s request.